 what must be exercised.

-In light of the struggle within which these architects find themselves intimately involved, I would suggest that the MoMA has put on another ‘Manzanar’, albeit adjusted for ethical-currency inflation relative to our time.
-Without going into greater depth than the preceding text already suggests, the great majority of the exhibition’s discourse is, most ironically, spent on a scantily veiled glorification of the very exploitative status quo and associated narratives that I hope the work of these architects is ultimately engaged against: dominant modes of coercion, exploitation and their naturalised cultural-narratives – established hierarchy, gender, genius, profit, righteousness, objects of desire, valorisation – are at MoMA wrapped in a frictionless, standard format, quick-consume packaging.
-This is evidence that the museum neither makes art nor even exhibits art, but in fact exploits, and ultimately turns it against the ‘warmth of human breath,’ upon which Ito began his practice.
-The critique may ultimately fall on us however, for expecting that a museum would or could somehow exist outside of a spectacle that moulds life experiences to the tune of pulsating electronic profit-loss flickers in the digital ether.
+In light of the conflicts within which these architects find themselves intimately involved, I would suggest that the MoMA has put on another ‘Manzanar’, albeit adjusted for ethical-currency inflation relative to our time.
+Without going into greater depth than the preceding text already suggests, the great majority of the exhibition’s discourse is, most ironically, spent on a commodification of homelessness; on the weaponisation of works to glorify competition, genius, and success.
+Works that could instead be read as manifesting the fragility of our shared condition as human beings, which have a potential if presented alternatively, to open a space for wider consciousness.
+The evidence here suggests that the museum neither makes art nor even exhibits art, but in fact exploits, and ultimately turns it against the ‘warmth of human breath,’ upon which Ito began his practice.
+The critique may ultimately fall on us however, for expecting that a museum would or could somehow exist outside of an auto-reproductive spectacle that moulds life experiences to the tune of pulsating electronic profit-loss flickers in the digital ether.

 Agamben, Giorgio.
 Homo Sacer: Sovereign Power and Bare Life.
 Stanford University Press, 1998.